 Inclement Weather Policy

 If extreme or poor weather conditions exist, it is the Coach’s or Club President’s (in absence of a coach) to use his/her best judgment to proceed with or cancel competition for a home or away event.
-The coach or club president should make every effort to consult the event officials and / or with the Sports Clubs Coordinator if he/she is unsure about making such a decision.
+The coach or club president should make every effort to consult the event officials and / or with the Sports Clubs professional staff if he/she/they are unsure about making such a decision.

 Lightning